London’s Royal Docks - Positioning the destination as a new, unique place

-London’s Royal Docks needed a brand to reflect its vision... to create a new, vibrant place for Londoners that is completely unique in that all development embraces and uses the water as its core asset.
+London’s Royal Docks needed a brand to reflect its vision: To create a new, vibrant unique place for Londoners that embraces and uses the water as its core asset.
 There had been 72 masterplans over the years all thwarted by the sheer scale of these vast docklands.
-Our challenge was to humanise them and identify a destination character for each area.
-The site itself was neglected, the infrastructure in a poor state of repair and the companies there ie Excel had more or less turned their back on the water.
-The Olympics were on the horizon but controversy was on the tail of how the surrounding site and investment would be used after the event.
-Making things more interesting was the fact that our client inherited work from 6 London agencies the LDA had looking at the brand none of which did it for him.
+The site itself was neglected, the infrastructure in a poor state of repair and the companies there had more or less turned their back on the water.
+Our challenge was to humanise the Docks and identify a destination character for each area.

 As a brand essence it has dual meaning.
 Firstly it’s the promise of the Royal Docks themselves coming to life, animating, sparkling, re-inventing for a new generation.
-Secondly, it’s a glittering siren call, enticing people to come here, escape from the stale world of work, a place to excite and delight the senses, a place you can slow it down, socialize, unwind, disconnect and enjoy a greater depth of life, culture, experience.
+Secondly, it was a glittering siren call, enticing people to visit, escape from the stale world of work, a place to excite and delight the senses, a place you can slow it down, socialise, unwind, disconnect and enjoy a greater depth of life, culture, experience.

-This is the start of a 20 year development plan and the big picture is to create London’s own 21st Century style ‘Venice’.
+It was the start of a 20 year development plan and the big picture was to create London’s own 21st Century style ‘Venice’.
 A place that brings the water to life in myriad ways, that is home for creative industries, has floating studios and hotels, the UK's first floating residential developments and a range of floating entertainment including bars, stages, restaurants and leisure facilities.